WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.12 =
+One bug fixed, two conflicts prevented, two minor features.

 = 1.11.5 =
-* Important update for WordPress 4.0.1 that fixes client shortcode problem.
+Important update for WordPress 4.0.1 that fixes client shortcode problem.

 = 1.11.4 =
 Removed the fix for potential widget problem; needs more testing.